Satisfactory Academic Progress

 A student who fails to meet the EIU Satisfactory Academic Progress requirements may submit a written appeal to the Satisfactory Academic Progress Appeals Committee.
 SAP Appeal forms (see link at the top of this page) must be completed within 30 days after the start of the semester for which the appeal is requested or 30 days after the receipt of the notice of cancellation, whichever is later.
 Appeals must clearly explain and provide proof of why Satisfactory Academic Progress standards were not met.
 Proof can include medical reasons, family crisis, personal problems, transfer hours accepted that will not apply to degree, change in major, or other circumstances which adversely affected academic performance.
 Students with "incomplete" hours may ask instructors to provide the following information: percentage of work completed to date, grade on work submitted to date, and projected date for final grade.

 Note: Continuing Education and Graduate students must see advisors in their departments.
 Advisors who need assistance may call the Academic Advising Center at 581-2313.
-The Academic Plan must be completed prior to submitting the appeal form to the Office of Financial Aid and Scholarships.
+The advisor must complete their section of the appeal form prior to the student submitting the appeal form to the Office of Financial Aid and Scholarships.

 Completed appeal forms should be returned to the Office of Financial Aid and Scholarships.
 Appeals are reviewed each semester on an individual basis.
 Students are notified by the Office of Financial Aid and Scholarships of the decision of the committee.
 The decision of the committee is final.
 The Director of Financial Aid chairs the Appeal Committee and the members include staff from academic affairs and academic advisement.